Iva Davies

 Ivor Arthur Davies, AM (born 22 May 1955), known professionally as Iva Davies, is an Australian singer, songwriter, composer, multi-instrumentalist and record producer.

 Davies' music career spans more than 40 years.
 He came to prominence in the early 1980s as co-founder and lead singer of rock band Icehouse, becoming one of Australia's top rock stars of that decade.
-He is the only member who has been with Icehouse throughout its entire history.

-In addition to his work with Icehouse, Davies has made music for television series and films, most notably as the composer for the film Master and Commander: The Far Side of the World.
-He has also had a solo career which included work on the soundtrack album The Berlin Tapes with Icehouse.
+In addition to his work with Icehouse and his solo career, Davies has made music for television series and films.
+He is known for his work as composer for the film Master and Commander: The Far Side of the World.

 Early life

-Davies was born on 22 May 1955 in Wauchope, New South Wales and was first attracted to bagpipes at the age of six.
+Davies was born on 22 May 1955 in Wauchope, New South Wales, and was first attracted to bagpipes at the age of six.
 He played oboe with the Sydney Youth Orchestra and was a member of the Epping Boys High School Band where he also played the euphonium.
 He went on to be an oboe and composition student at the New South Wales Conservatorium of Music, but dropped out at age 21 to pursue a professional career.

-Three floors down in the YMCA Basement in Sydney was a regular folk and acoustic music venue which featured artists such as Bob Hudson, Mike McClellan, Al Ward, Pat and Geoff Drummond, Al Head, Marion Henderson, Margret RoadKnight and Graham Lowndes.
-Davies was influenced by the music.